Super Rookie: International broadcast

 Fuji TV reportedly paid ₩2 billion for the drama's broadcasting rights in Japan.
 It was well received by Japanese viewers when it began airing on October 27, 2005, which contributed to Eric Mun's increased popularity in the country.
 It re-aired on cable channel KNTV from January 19 to February 24, 2011.

 In Thailand first aired on Channel 7 from March 25 to May 7, 2006.

+In Indonesia first aired on antv from May 12 to August 19, 2007.